ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ## Out of Bounds
 What *really* is out of bounds anyway?
 Is it somewhere you have to use glitches to get to or is it just somewhere off the beaten path?
 We've landed on this description:

+{: .highlight }
 > A location is considered out of bounds as long as it exists outside of the intended play area defined by the developers working on Sky.

+---

 ## Collision Boxes

 Any solid object that your player can collide with has what's called a *collision box*.
 In physics-based simulations (like in videogames where objects touch), when two objects intersect one another they repel or "snap to" each other so they don't pass through one another.
 This is what occurs when your player touches the floor, a wall, a pot, or another player.
 The "walls" of collision boxes are extremely thin and (in Sky) one-sided (ie. the inside of a collision box does not keep objects inside).

 {: .note }
-Objects that repel you slowly like wind walls or clouds do not have the same type of thin-walled-instantly-repellant collision boxes.
+> Objects that repel you slowly like wind walls or clouds do not have the same type of thin-walled-instantly-repellant collision boxes.
 These objects repel you slowly once you are inside the bounds of their collision box, meaning you can't escape their push by going further inside them.

+---

 ## Reset Walls and Loading Zones

 When you go through a reset wall, your skykid gets sent to a predefined place within the same level.
 When you go through a loading zone, your skykid gets sent to a different level entirely.
 The game deals with each of these a little differently, it's not important how but it may affect the outcome of certain glitches.

+---

 ## Glide/Flight Mode

 The default mode when you’re in the air will be referred to as glide mode.
 The longer, more controlled mode will be referred to as flight mode.

+---

 ## Sustained Emotes

 Any emote that continues infinitely until you move your skykid or perform another action.
 They include:

 | Point             | Peek              | March             | Voila             |